Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Methodology

 \subsection{Multi-level Change Interpretation Model}

 The MCI model is a dual-branch VLM designed to process pairs of bi-temporal RS images, as shown in Figure \ref{fig:mci-forestchat}.
-It employs a Siamese SegFormer B1 backbone \citep{xie2021segformer} to extract multi-scale semantic features from each image, providing both low-level detail and high-level contextual information.
-These features form the shared representation from which two task-specific branches are derived.
+A Siamese SegFormer B1 backbone \citep{xie2021segformer} extracts multi-scale semantic features from each image, providing both low-level detail and high-level contextual information, forming the shared representation from which two task-specific branches are derived.